aripalo/ykmangoath/README.md

 🚧  **Work-in-Progress**

-There are already [some](https://github.com/99designs/aws-vault/blob/master/prompt/ykman.go) [packages](https://github.com/joshdk/ykmango) out there which already wrap Yubikey CLI for Go to manage OATH TOPT, but they lack all or some of the following features:
+There are already [some](https://github.com/99designs/aws-vault/blob/master/prompt/ykman.go) [packages](https://github.com/joshdk/ykmango) out there which already wrap Yubikey CLI for Go to manage OATH TOTP, but they lack all or some of the following features:

 - **Go Context support** (handy for timeouts/cancellation etc)
 - **Multiple Yubikeys** (identified by Device Serial Number)